canmom/canmom.github.io/_posts/animation/2024-01-15-little-witch-2.md

 Every time the heart beats it shrinks down for one frame of anticipation before popping big and settling back.

 The first heartbeat is special, because that's the one with the particle effect.
 It comes in on a very impactful beat of the music, and the particles bounce around all over the stage and change colour.

+{% include video.html src="embed/animation/little-witch/particles.mp4" loop=1 %}

-Setting up the sim was pretty easy---they're all sprayed out from an icosphere.
+Setting up the sim was pretty easy---they're all sprayed out from an icosphere on the same frame.
 The tricky part was getting the elongated spark look.
 This could have been done with motion blur, which would be the most accurate way to do it, but I didn't want to use motion blur elsewhere in the animation.

 Instead, each particle instances a tiny little needle-shaped object that is aligned to the direction of motion.
 We simulate rotation, so these particles roughly aline to the direction of motion.
 With so many particles flying around, it works reasonably well.